Gift-giving and low waste can happily co-exist.

 House cleaners.
 You don’t want to insult your messy hoarder brother but his apartment is filthy.
 Hire housecleaners for the day to clean it up.
 Try to find independents rather than use a service that pimps out housecleaners, pays them next to nothing and keeps all the profits.
 If you’re a better person than I, clean your brother’s bathroom yourself.

 Therapist.
 Reading this suggestion, you may think I need therapy for suggesting it but please hear me out.
-A lot of people will soon lose their healthcare coverage.
+Our simultaneous, intertwined crises have spawned an additional one—a mental health crisis.
 If you know someone who can no longer afford therapy and wants to continue, you could pay for a session or two if you can afford it (therapy isn’t cheap).